And greetings once again to your music lovers, thrill seekers, conversationalists all across the fruited plane.

 Yep.

-There's a story in my stack here that uh some independent bunch of guys, for example, found things we've been talking about as program for years, all of the redundant duplicated programs of the federal budget, some $300 billion worth that the General Accounting Office is supposed to find, but didn't.
+There's a story in my stack here that some independent bunch of guys, for example, found things we've been talking about in this program for years, all of the redundant, duplicated programs of the federal budget, some $300 billion worth that the general accounting office is supposed to find, but didn't.

-In Hawaii, I was in Hawaii uh uh over Christmas, two Christmases ago, and at the time I'd never heard of it, Matt, but they were in the middle of furlough Fridays.
+And just to illustrate what you're talking about, in Hawaii, I was in Hawaii over Christmas two Christmases ago, and at the time, I'd never heard of it, Matt, but they were in the middle of furlough Fridays.

 Every Friday, the teachers were not teaching.